 They are among three seniors on the 18-member team (the other is Lucas O’Blaney), which also includes three juniors, four sophomores, four freshmen and four seventh-graders.

 Beacon is scheduled to travel to Yorktown-Somers (4-1) on Friday, Jan.
-4, for a 4:30 p.m. start.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+4, for a 4:30 p.m. start.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.